Towards Automated Identification of Violation Symptoms of Architecture Erosion: Discussion

 \subsubsection{RQ3: Validation in Practice}

-The existence of architectural violations can be challenging, as they can impede practitioners' understanding of architecture during the development process.
+The existence of architectural violations can be challenging, as they can impede practitioners' understanding of architecture.
 This particularly influences novice developers who lack practical familiarity with architecture.
+The practitioners we surveyed and interviewed recognized the identified issues in code snippets, as they had previously noted them during code review.
+However, they may not have realized these issues were violation symptoms of architecture erosion.
+Our approach helps practitioners realize the existence of violation symptoms of architecture erosion.
 The results of RQ3 indicate a predominantly positive feedback, confirming the usefulness of our trained ML/DL classifiers in potentially helping developers during maintenance and evolution.
-Through our analysis of the received responses to the statements (e.g., Statements 3 and 5), we found that developers expressed a significant interest in utilizing automated checking approaches, tools, or plug-ins to identify violation symptoms during code review, recognizing their potential to enhance the productivity of dealing with architectural violations through code review.
-The survey and interview results indicate that developers hold positive attitudes towards such kind of tools.
-Moreover, such automated techniques regarding identifying potential architecture violations could be supplementary means to minimize architecture violations and improve software quality during code review.
+Through analyzing the received responses to the statements (especially Statements 3, 4, and 5), we found that developers convey interest in utilizing automated approaches, tools, or plug-ins to identify violation symptoms during code review, recognizing their potential to enhance the productivity of dealing with architectural violations.
+Overall, the survey and interview results indicate that developers hold positive attitudes towards such kinds of tools.
+Moreover, automated techniques regarding identifying potential architecture violations could be supplementary means to minimize architecture violations and improve code quality during code review.
 For example, such techniques could provide code reviewers with warnings that architecture violations need to be refactored, based on the review discussions.
-Furthermore, they could help code reviewers prioritize such refactorings based on various criteria (e.g., the importance of involved components, the number of violation symptoms in those components, the seniority of code reviewers).
+Furthermore, according to the participants' feedback, automated techniques could help code reviewers prioritize such refactorings based on various criteria (e.g., the importance of involved components, the number of violation symptoms in those components, and the seniority of code reviewers).
 Such a prioritization could help to fix violation symptoms that might otherwise have been ignored.